 The same goes for downhill skiing.
 In Oslo Winter Park, there are 14 slopes with 6 lifts.
-There is no better way of indulging into the Norwegian way of living than trying the skiing in winter in Norway.
+There is no better way of indulging in the Norwegian way of living than trying skiing in winter in Norway.

 To get to Oslo Winter Park take line 1 to Frognereseteren, get off at the last stop Frognereseteren and walk up to Tryvann.